pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 Since Verilog permits spaces within numeric literals with bases, I needed to be able to build up a 'based' number as you see in the basedNumber expression.
-But for typical numerics, I used a Regex expression to match a floating point number - this will get used <em>many</em> times, and so using a Regex will be much faster than trying to navigate through the typical pyparsing `Optional(oneOf(&quot;+ -&quot;)) + Word(nums) + Optional(&quot;.&quot;+Optional(Word(nums))) + etc.`.
+But for typical numerics, I used a Regex expression to match a floating point number - this will get used <em>many</em> times, and so using a Regex will be much faster than trying to navigate through the typical pyparsing `Optional(oneOf("+ -")) + Word(nums) + Optional("."+Optional(Word(nums))) + etc.`.